Lou Reed: 1970–1975: Glam rock and commercial breakthrough

 After leaving the Velvet Underground, Reed moved to his parents' home on Long Island and took a job at his father's tax accounting firm as a typist, by his own account earning $40 a week ($ in dollars).
 He began writing poetry, which was published later in 2018 by Anthology Editions through the Lou Reed Estate.
-He signed a recording contract with RCA Records in 1971 and recorded his first solo album at Morgan Studios in Willesden, London with session musicians including Steve Howe and Rick Wakeman from the band Yes.
+He signed a recording contract with RCA Records in 1971 and recorded his first solo album at Morgan Studios in Willesden, London, with session musicians including Steve Howe and Rick Wakeman of the English progressive rock band Yes.
 The album, Lou Reed, contained versions of unreleased Velvet Underground songs, some of which had originally been recorded for Loaded but shelved.
 (Note: Some later appeared on the Peel Slowly and See box set.)
 This album was overlooked by most pop music critics and did not sell well, although music critic Stephen Holden, in Rolling Stone, called it an "almost perfect album. ... which embodied the spirit of the Velvets."
 Holden went on to compare Reed's voice with those of Mick Jagger and Bob Dylan and praise the poetic quality of his lyrics.

 Reed's commercial breakthrough album, Transformer, was released in November 1972.
-Transformer was co-produced by David Bowie and Mick Ronson, and it introduced Reed to a wider audience, especially in the UK.
-The single "Walk on the Wild Side" was a salute to the misfits and hustlers who once surrounded Andy Warhol in the late '60s and appeared in his films.
-Each of the song's five verses describes a person who had been a fixture at The Factory during the mid-to-late 1960s.
-The five individuals described in the song are Holly Woodlawn (verse one), Candy Darling (verse two), "Little Joe" Dallesandro (verse three), "Sugar Plum Fairy" Joe Campbell (verse four), and Jackie Curtis (verse five).
+The glam rock-influenced album was co-produced by David Bowie and Mick Ronson, and it introduced Reed to a wider audience, especially in the UK.
+The single "Walk on the Wild Side" was a tribute to several Warhol superstars, describing in turn Holly Woodlawn (verse one), Candy Darling (verse two), "Little Joe" Dallesandro (verse three), "Sugar Plum Fairy" Joe Campbell (verse four), and Jackie Curtis (verse five).
 The song's transgressive lyrics evaded radio censorship.
-Though the jazzy arrangement (courtesy of bassist Herbie Flowers and saxophonist Ronnie Ross) was musically atypical for Reed, it eventually became his signature song.
+Though the song's jazzy arrangement (courtesy of bassist Herbie Flowers and saxophonist Ronnie Ross) was atypical for Reed, "Walk on the Wild Side" became a signature song.
 It came about as a result of a commission to compose a soundtrack to a theatrical adaptation of Nelson Algren's novel of the same name; the play failed to materialize.
-"Walk on the Wild Side" was Reed's only entry in the Billboard Hot 100 singles chart, at No. 16.
+"Walk on the Wild Side" was Reed's only entry in the Billboard Hot 100 singles chart, peaking at No. 16.

 Ronson's arrangements brought out new aspects of Reed's songs.
 "Perfect Day", for example, features delicate strings and soaring dynamics.
 It was rediscovered in the 1990s and allowed Reed to drop "Walk on the Wild Side" from his concerts.

-In 1979, Bowie and Reed fell out during a late-night meeting which led to Reed hitting Bowie.
-Bowie had reportedly told Reed that he would have to "clean up his act" if they were to work together again.
-(Note: The two reconciled years later, and Reed performed with Bowie at the latter's 50th birthday concert at Madison Square Garden in 1997.)